silviamaggi/smd-com/_posts/2020-07-20-ravelry-rebranding.md

 Well-known among knitters, crocheters, designers, spinners, and dyers, Ravelry is a free platform where users can organise and keep track of their projects, network with other people and sell their designs.

-Ravelry’s [Wikipedia page](https://en.wikipedia.org/wiki/Ravelry){:target="_blank"} states that, as of March 2020, they had almost 9 million registered users, and approximately 1 million monthly active users.
+Ravelry’s [Wikipedia page](https://en.wikipedia.org/wiki/Ravelry){:target="_blank" rel="noopener"} states that, as of March 2020, they had almost 9 million registered users, and approximately 1 million monthly active users.

 ## What happened